MicrosoftDocs/win32-pr.de-de/desktop-src/tablet/inkclass-element.md

 ---
 # <a name="inkclass-element"></a>InkClass-Element

-Stellt die gesammelten Freitstriche innerhalb eines Freiraums dar.
+Stellt die gesammelten Freihandstriche innerhalb eines Freihandraums dar.

 ## <a name="definition"></a>Definition